Glossary of Terms

 Trace

-A single interaction record in Teckel, corresponding to one user question and the AI's answer, along with associated metadata.
+A single interaction record in Teckel AI, corresponding to one user question and the AI's answer, along with associated metadata.
 Each trace has a unique identifier for auditing.

 Vector Database / Embeddings